 We meet in Jindabyne on the east side of the Australian Alps.
 Here we make final preparations to ensure you are prepared for your introduction to winter adventures.

 A 45-minute drive takes us to Cascades carpark on the spine of the Snowy Mountains where our adventure begins.
 The sleds carry most of our equipment and light bulky items go into our backpacks.
 The start is a steep climb up Bogong spur but we camp after 90 minutes on flat snow amongst the beautiful snowgums.
 Here you learn how to select a campsite, the safety features of a winter tent, how to prepare for high winds and heavy snowfall, the importance of winter sleeping gear and how to maximise their benefit.
 We also use the afternoon to practice skiing on the gentle slopes.

 The next day we continue our climb up the spur until we are above the tree-line where we see one of Australia's great treasures - the Snowy Mountains.
 A narrow ridge adorned with granite tors widens to rolling hills flanked either side by steep slopes and it's here that we experience the magic of the Australian Alps, and its challenges.
 Over the next few days we ski, snowshoe, climb, descend, camp, explore, and continue to cover all the typical techniques used on winter treks in the snow.
 If the conditions allow we climb Mt Kosciuszco, Australia's highest peak, and marvel at the incredible views.

-We take an alternative route back to Bogong spur where we spend our final night before descending to Dead Horse Gap where we are collected by bus and return to Jindabyne.
+We take an alternative route back to Bogong spur where we spend our final night before descending to Cascade Car Park and return to Jindabyne.